soanpr123/Bloc_Architecture_Base/README.md

 - WARN: If you already installed `melos`and `make` comands, you could omit this step.

 - Install melos:
-    - Run `dart pub global activate melos 2.8.0`
+    - Run `dart pub global activate melos`

 - Export paths:
     - Add to `.zshrc` or `.bashrc` file